Higher tier

 In chemistry we often use the words system and surroundings when discussing a particular chemical reaction.
 The system is simply the reacting chemicals and the surroundings are the test tubes, beakers and indeed the whole universe- it's everything except the reacting chemicals!
 A closed system is one where no reactants or products can escape from the apparatus and nothing from the surroundings can get in either.
 Le Chatelier's Principle is the idea that a system (the reacting chemicals) at equilibrium will oppose any changes applied to it.
 We will use the Haber process to try and explain Le Chatelier's principle in more detail.
 The equation for the Haber process is shown again below:

-So if you have a mixture of nitrogen, hydrogen and ammonia in a flask at equilibrium.
-The position of equilibrium for this reaction lies very much to the left and unfortunately there is very little ammonia in the flask.
+So if you have a mixture of nitrogen, hydrogen and ammonia in a flask at room temperature and pressure and the three gases are at equilibrium, then unfortunately there will be very little ammonia in the flask.
+The position of equilibrium for this reaction lies very much to the left-hand side of the equation above.
 The challenge for chemists is how to adjust this equilibrium mixture so that the amount of the valuable product ammonia can be increased.

 Dinitrogen tetroxide (N2O4) is colourless toxic gas with a very unpleasant smell.
 Despite the fact that